All Products

 Prerequisites

-Create a file that is named input01.txt and contains the following initial data:
+Create a file named input01.txt with the following content:

 hadoop emr hadoop dw